Astarx1/SMLproject/README.md

 Something may have been forgotten in requirements.txt and it may change following project progress, so feel free to repeat the process if you have a problem and mail Romain if it doesn't solve the problem.

+TODO :
+In UTC,
+1) Prune parts of the trees where it is impossible to find new children so that the algorithm will not explore these parts anymore
+2) An option which would, for certain games advantage areas which are not recommanded by the p theta :) , but such games should not be included in the p-learning process, only for v theta (hard to do ...)
+3) Include in the AI a "It is won" option so that v theta would be 1 if the game is won

+BUGS :
+1) In the coach, the UTC often returns -1 as first move.
+I do not know why...